Mastodon

 • A new post you make which starts with an @mention is not considered a reply, so it will show up on the Home feed of all your followers.

-• The reply’s visibility (Public vs Unlisted vs Followers-Only) does not affect whether it shows up on the Home feed.
+• The reply’s visibility (Public vs Unlisted vs Followers-only) does not affect whether it shows up on the Home feed.

 • If your post is public and contains a followed hashtag, it will be shown on the Home feed regardless of whether it is a reply.